-Preimplantation Genetic Diagnosis, also referred to as PGD testing, is an advanced technology used along with IVF to check your embryos for genetic defects, before implanting them in your uterus.
+Preimplantation Genetic Diagnosis, also referred to as PGD testing, is a group of genetic assays used along with IVF to check your embryos for genetic defects, before implanting them in your uterus.
+This helps prevent the genetic disorders from being passed to the next generation.

 Using this “embryo biopsy” technique, the embryologist can test the embryos for abnormalities in chromosomes as well as hereditary conditions.
 PGD is helpful for patients who are carriers of chromosomal or genetic disorders and fear passing them on to their children.